 Students are required to comply with the relevant section of our Health and Safety Policy www.lboro.ac.uk/services/health-safety/ - Section 3.18.
-You can expect to receive specific guidance on health and safety issues and requirements related to your studies from your academic School.
+You can expect to receive specific guidance on health and safety issues and requirements related to your studies from your academic School and more generally from the University regarding studying on campus.
 Our insurance will cover you for accident or injury in relation to educational activities delivered as part of your programme as long as you comply with the relevant policies and guidance provided.
+Failure to comply with health and safety policies or reasonable instructions related to health and safety may result in disciplinary action (see Section 2.3).